Living a Lie is Hard

 With the conditional backing of a hardnosed tycoon, Crowhurst had his innovative trimaran (3-hulled) sailing boat, the Teignmouth Electron, constructed and fitted.

-With little time to test his vessel and the starting deadline fast approaching, Donald Crowhurst raced to load the supplies and equipment he needed to survive the 9-12 month journey.
+Donald Crowhurst had little time to test his vessel and the starting deadline fast approaching.
+He raced to load the supplies and equipment he needed to survive the 9-12 month journey.
 Despite growing concerns that he was not ready for this race, Crowhurst finally set sail on the evening of October 31, amidst great fanfare.

 But from the start there were problems.
 Crowhurst’s lack of sailing experience made the early part of the journey slow and stressful.
 Then his boat began to develop leaks and he was forced to bail it by hand every day.